TheGreenPlanet/battlebit-dumper/README.md

 ```

 ## Contribution
 Contributing is very appreciated!
-Just send a PR and I'll look at it
+Just make a PR and I'll take a look at it.